gyezdan327/home_owner_project/README.md

 Any other preferred method of running a simple html or directory locally can be used as well.

+## Future Updates

+The UI which was developed can easily be integrated with a real life temperature and humidity sensors.
+Also, by attaching a database, it will be possible to store the user's temperature and humidity readings, or their frequently checked rooms, a lot of customization is possible.

 ## Troubleshooting

 When playing around with the contents locally, make sure to re-run the http-server, and force reload the localhost page on your browser to register the changes.